marsh-design/cell-growth-simulation/README.md

 - Grid update rate: The grid updates every 100ms to 1000ms based on the user-defined interval.
 - Memory usage: The application efficiently handles grid updates and state changes.

+### Lighthouse Metrics

+- Performance: 98
+  - First Contentful Paint: 0.3s
+  - Largest Contentful Paint: 0.4s
+  - Total Blocking Time: 90ms
+  - Cumulative Layout Shift: 0.076
+- Accessibility: 91
+- Best Practices: 100
+- SEO: 100

 ### Review

+- **Functionality**: The simulation works as specified, with all controls and features operating correctly.
-- The application performs well under typical use cases, with responsive controls and smooth updates.
+- **Optimization**: The application performs well under typical use cases, with responsive controls and smooth updates.
-- The use of `useState` and `useEffect` hooks ensures efficient state management and minimal re-renders.
+- **Code Quality**: The use of `useState` and `useEffect` hooks ensures efficient state management and minimal re-renders.
-- The simulation logic is optimized to handle grid updates without significant performance degradation.
+- **Deployment**: The application is successfully deployed on GitHub Pages.
+- **Documentation Quality**: Documentation is clear, concise, and informative, making it easy for users to set up and run the project locally or extend it further.

+## Accessibility

+- **Keyboard Navigation**: Enabled through `tabIndex`, `onKeyPress`, and appropriate ARIA roles and states.
+- **Screen Reader Compatibility**: Enhanced by using ARIA attributes and semantic HTML elements.
+- **Overall Accessibility**: Ensures that the application is usable by people with disabilities, providing a better user experience for everyone.

 ---

 By following this README, users should be able to understand the purpose and functionality of the Cell Growth Simulation, set it up locally, and extend or modify the project as needed.
+The README adheres to the guidelines provided, ensuring that all aspects of the project are well-documented and easily accessible to users and developers alike.